“In this profession, your credibility is your only real asset.” (Sonnenberg, 2003)

 Registration in the Geosciences, as practised in South Africa, is an internationally normalised practice involving two separate, but closely related organisations, namely the South African Council for Natural Scientific Professions (SACNASP1) and the Geological Society of South Africa (GSSA2).
 For engineers, the statutory body is the Engineering Council of South Africa (ECSA3) and the professional body is the Southern African Institute of Mining and Metallurgy (SAIMM4).
-For surveyors, the relevant bodies are the South African Geomatics Council (SAGC5) and the Institute for Mine Managers of South Africa (IMMSA).
+For surveyors, the relevant bodies are the South African Geomatics Council (SAGC5) and the Institute for Mine Surveyors of South Africa (IMSSA).

 Registration is, in essence, a process whereby the qualifications of an applicant are confirmed to be true, valid and relevant to the field of practice specified.
 SACNASP registers all Natural Science practitioners within South Africa.
 It is illegal to practice as a geologist within South Africa unless registered with SACNASP.
 Fundamental to this registration is a process of registration in terms of the Natural Scientific Professions Act whereby qualifications and experience are evaluated.
 Registration can be in one of the following categories depending upon qualifications and experience: Candidate (entry level) Certificated or Professional.
 Geoscientists are registered within the Fields of Practice of Geological Science or Earth Science.
-The public are able to confirm the registration and Field of Practice of a scientist by means of accessing the SACNASP website. http://www.sacnasp.org.za/.
-There is no professional practice examination currently required for registration purposes in South Africa
+The public are able to confirm the registration and Field of Practice of a scientist by means of accessing the SACNASP website.
+There is no professional practice examination currently required for statutory or professional registration purposes in South Africa.

 Some of the professional/ethical issues related to CP/CV’s are: